Robert Cialdini

 Talks

-An exploration of the scientific research behind persuasion and the approaches that make people most likely to say yes, translated into practical business applications through the six universal principles of persuasion.
+Translates the scientific research behind persuasion into practical business applications through the Seven Principles of Influence.

 Key takeaways:

-- Understanding the six universal principles of persuasion that influence decision-making
+- Understanding the seven universal principles of persuasion and the mechanisms behind each

-- How to apply evidence-based persuasion ethically to encourage action and build lasting relationships
+- How to apply evidence-based persuasion ethically to encourage action and build durable relationships

 Key takeaways: